 That’s my way of telling them that I exist (as a teacher) to serve their interests.

 I would end that part with the following statement: “Thank you for having me as your teacher.”

-He said “What is your why?
-Why did you even get out of the bed this morning?
+- “What is your why?
+Why did you even get out of bed this morning?
 Why did you eat what you ate?
 Why did you wear what you wore?
 Why did you come here?”